-Every up must have its down and in the world of Dynasty Baseball that down means a rebuild.
-This is part 1 of a 10 part series that is going to cover the start to finish of how to rebuild a Dynasty Baseball team.
+Every up must have its down and in the world of Dynasty Baseball, that down means a rebuild.
+This is part 2 of a 10-part series that is going to cover the start to finish of how to rebuild a Dynasty Baseball team.
 It is going to be in-depth, calculated, aggressive, and hopefully help you be efficient in your success.

 If you have played Dynasty Baseball long enough then you have had to at some point make the tough choice to rebuild your team.
 A lot of reasons could prompt this.
 Your team could be coming off a string of successful seasons and going all in to win for multiple years has left your team in a bad place.

 Hopefully, you will have a title or two to show for this.
 Maybe, your team has never hit its stride and you are muddling around in the middle or bottom of the league year after year.
-So, you finally decide to burn it to the ground, start fresh and rebuilt it the right way.
+So, you finally decide to burn it to the ground, start fresh, and rebuild it the right way.

 No matter how you find yourself in the need to rebuild your Dynasty Baseball team this article will help you to navigate through the process.
 It will help to ensure that you don't miss any steps or try to take shortcuts that will make this tough and daunting journey an unsuccessful and frustrating waste of time.